The new school year is now well underway, which means your kids will once again be making homework a regular part of their daily routine.

 The wall and ceiling colours you choose for your home study space can complement the chosen finishes for your custom cabinetry, thereby enhancing the room’s look.

-While your home study area is meant to be dedicated space for learning and study, it can’t hurt to inject a few personal touches to it.
+While your home study area is meant to be a dedicated learning space, it can’t hurt to inject a few personal touches to it.

 Add plants, hang some inspirational quotes, or add photos of family and friends to create a warmer, more inviting space.
 Just be sure to keep the personal touches to a modest amount so your kids aren’t overly distracted.